The Downward Spiral: Music and lyrics

 Numerous layers of metaphors are present throughout The Downward Spiral, leaving it open to wide interpretation.
 The album relays nihilism and is defined by a prominent theme of self-abuse and self-control.
 It is a semi-autobiographical concept album, in which the overarching plot follows the protagonist's descent into madness in his own inner solipsistic world through a metaphorical "downward spiral", dealing with religion, dehumanization, violence, disease, society, drugs, sex, and finally, suicide.
 Reznor described the concept as consisting of "someone who sheds everything around them to a potential nothingness, but through career, religion, relationship, belief and so on."
 Media journalists like The New York Times writer Jon Pareles noted the album's theme of angst had already been used by grunge bands like Nirvana, and that Nine Inch Nails' depiction was more generalized.

-Using elements of genres such as techno, dance, electronic, heavy metal, and hard rock, The Downward Spiral is considered industrial rock, industrial, alternative rock and industrial metal.
+Using elements of genres such as techno, dance, electronic, heavy metal, and hard rock, The Downward Spiral is considered an industrial rock, alternative rock, industrial metal, industrial, and art rock album.
 Reznor regularly uses noise and distortion in his song arrangements that do not follow verse–chorus form, and incorporates dissonance with chromatic melody or harmony (or both).
 The treatment of metal guitars in Broken is carried over to The Downward Spiral, which includes innovative techniques such as expanded song structures and unconventional time signatures.
 The album features a wide range of textures and moods to illustrate the mental progress of the central protagonist.
 Reznor's singing follows a similar pattern from beginning to end, frequently moving from whispers to screams.
 These techniques are all used in the song "Hurt", which features a highly dissonant tritone played on guitar during the verses, a B5#11, emphasized when Reznor sings the eleventh note on the word "I" every time the B/E# dyad is played.

 "Mr. Self Destruct", a song about a powerful person, follows a build-up sampled from the 1971 film THX 1138 with an "industrial roar" and is accompanied by an audio loop of a pinion rotating.
 "The Becoming" expresses the state of being dead and the protagonist's transformation into a non-human organism.
 "Closer" concludes with a chromatic piano motif: The melody is introduced during the second verse of "Piggy" on organ, then reappears in power chords at drop D tuning throughout the chorus of "Heresy", and recurs for the final time on "The Downward Spiral".
 The album was chiefly inspired by David Bowie's Low, an experimental rock album which Reznor related to on songwriting, mood, and structures, as well as progressive rock group Pink Floyd's The Wall, a concept album featuring themes of abuse, isolation, and mental instability.

 Packaging

 Committere, an installation featuring artwork and sketches for The Downward Spiral, "Closer" and "March of the Pigs" by Russell Mills was displayed at the Glasgow School of Art.
-Mills explained the ideas and materials that made up the painting (titled "Wound") that was used for the album's cover art:
+Mills explained the ideas and materials that made up the artwork (titled "Wound") that was used for the album's cover art: